• Skip to primary navigation

 Palmer Animal Hospital Solar Project

-November 23, 2017 by palmer
+November 23, 2017

 If you have visited our office recently, you have noticed some activity out in our fields.
 We have decided to join the “green revolution” and install a solar array for our office.
 This array is not on our building though.
 Since we have plenty of land, we decided to put in a ground-based system.
 This allowed us to make it as large as needed to meet our electrical needs and to face the array in the most ideal direction.
 It should be generating electricity before Christmas, and after that we should have hardly any electric bill at all.